t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

 * (Cache and data placement) Using cache positioning and data placement strategies to minimize data retrieval delay {{Liu}}, energy consumption.
 Caches may be positioned in the access network infrastructure, or on end devices.
-* Maintaining consistency, freshness, and privacy of stored/cached data in systems that are distributed, constrained, and dynamic (e.g. due to end devices and computing nodes churn or mobility).
+* Maintaining consistency, freshness, reliability, and privacy of stored/cached data in systems that are distributed, constrained, and dynamic (e.g., due to end devices and computing nodes churn or mobility), and which can have additional data governance constraints on data storage location.
 For example, {{Mortazavi}} exploits a hierarchical storage organization.
-Freshness-related metrics include the age of information {{Yates}}, that captures the timeliness of information from a sender (e.g. an IoT device).
+Freshness-related metrics include the age of information {{Yates}}, that captures the timeliness of information from a sender (e.g., an IoT device).

-### Northbound/Southbound Communication
+### Communication

 An edge cloud may provide a northbound data plane or management plane interface to a remote network, e.g., a cloud, home or enterprise network.
 This interface does not exist in standalone (local-only) scenarios.
 To support such an interface when it exists, an edge computing component needs to expose an API, deal with authentication and authorization, and support secure communication.